pydio/pydio9-beta-docs/docs/indepth/scheduler.rst

     :alt: Zoom on Scheduler Services
     :target: ../_images/schedulerservices.svg

-Jobs are currently stored inside a BoltDB file, which implies that the jobs service cannot be scaled for the moment, but the tasks runner themselves can be easily dispatched on many servers, as they listen to events in a queued manner (only one node with read an event).
+Jobs are currently stored inside a BoltDB file, which implies that the job services cannot be scaled for the moment, but the task runners themselves can be easily dispatched on many servers, as they listen to events in a queued manner (only one node reads (consumes) a given event).

 Jobs and Actions
 ****************